TheMody/No-learning-rates-needed-Introducing-SALSA-Stable-Armijo-Line-Search-Adaptation/README.md

-# No learning rates needed: Introducing SALSA - Stable Armijo Line Search Adaptation
+# SALSA - Optimizer

-The official Repository to the Paper Faster Convergence for No learning rates needed: Introducing SALSA - Stable Armijo Line Search Adaptation.
+The official Repository to the Paper "No learning rates needed: Introducing SALSA - Stable Armijo Line Search Adaptation".
 With additional features.
 If you have any question, remarks or issues with the SALSA-Optimizer please do not hesitate to contact us on Github.

 Youtube Link: